Colonial South and the Chesapeake: Local

-The local economy in the Balls and southern colonies was characterized by the headright, the right to receive 50 acre of land for any immigrant who settled in Virginia or paid for the transportation of an immigrant who settled in Virginia (51.342 acre per head).
+The local economy in the Chesapeake and southern colonies was characterized by the headright, the right to receive 50 acre of land for any immigrant who settled in Virginia or paid for the transportation of an immigrant who settled in Virginia (51.342 acre per head).
 This was intended to promote settlement and ownership of small farms by several immigrants, from which staple crops such as indigo, rice, and especially tobacco could be grown for profit.

 Social standing was determined by how much wealth a person had.
 The best way to get more of it was to acquire more land for more cultivation.
 Since bringing over indentured servants was the easiest way get more land, it became a popular for wealthy planters to bring in the indentured servants in mass numbers.
 Also on the rise was the selling and buying of land, due to the fact that captains of ships sold the land that they received every time they landed with a load of indentured servants.
 This caused the development of large plantations near the Atlantic Coast and little urban activity, as the small farms were forced to live in the back country where Indian relations were volatile.